psteinb/hpc-in-a-day/_episodes/03-01-parallel-estimate-of-pi.md

 objectives:
 - "Perform a calculation of pi using only one CPU core."
 - "Perform a calculation of pi using multiple CPU cores on one machine."
-- "Measure the runtime of both the serial and parallel version of the implementation and compare them." key points:
+- "Measure the run time of both the serial and parallel version of the implementation and compare them." key points:
-- "The estimation of pi with the monte carlo method is a compute bound problem."
+- "The estimation of pi with the Monte Carlo method is a compute bound problem."
 - "The generation of pseudo random numbers consumes the most time."
 - "The generation of random numbers can be parallelized."
 - "Time consumption of a single application can be measured using the `time` utility."
-- "The ratio of the runtime of a parallel program divided by the time of the equivalent serial implementation, is called speed-up."
+- "The ratio of the run time of a parallel program divided by the time of the equivalent serial implementation, is called speed-up."
 ---

 Lola is told that her predecessors all worked on the same project.
-A high performant calculation that is able to produce a high precision estimate of Pi.
+A high performance calculation that is able to produce a high precision estimate of Pi.
 Even though calculating Pi can be considered a solved problem, this piece of code is used at the institute to benchmark new hardware.
-So far, the institute has only aquired larger single machines for each lab to act as work horse per group.
+So far, the institute has only acquired larger single machines for each lab to act as work horse per group.
 But currently, need for distributed computations has arisen and hence a distributed code is needed, that yields both simplicity, efficiency and scalability.

 The algorithm to implement is very simple.
 It was pioneered by _Georges-Louis Leclerc de Buffon_ in _1733_.

 ![Estimating Pi with Buffon's needle](../tikz/estimate_pi.svg)

 Overlay a unit square over a quadrant of a circle.
-Throw `m` random number pairs and count how many of the pairs lie inside the circle (the number pairs inside the cirlce is denoted by `n`). `Pi` is then approximated by:
+Throw `m` random number pairs and count how many of the pairs lie inside the circle (the number pairs inside the circle is denoted by `n`). `Pi` is then approximated by:

 ~~~
      4*m